 Businesses in the pharmaceutical industry, whether small or large, are being faced with regulatory requirements that have proved complex, time-consuming, and growing by each day.
 Additionally, such companies are faced with a significant amount of paperwork that results from various operations involving medical, tax, and accounting regulations.
 With such administratively-intensive practices, it is crucial that pharmaceutical businesses adopt a document management system.

 Having a document management system enables your pharmaceutical business to file scanned documents, forms, attachments, and emails automatically into a virtual filing cabinet, which helps to reduce any administration tasks and errors.
 By investing in a document management system, you can protect sensitive customer data through encryption, monitor efficiency, identify bottlenecks by having access to real-time work performance reports, and have your documents arranged in an organized manner for easy retrieval.

 Some of the main documents that you can store and protect using a document management system for the pharmaceutical industry include:

 - Customer information

 Data on customers helps validate clinical studies and therefore hold great importance in supporting clinical trials and gaining FDA approvals in subsequent versions of the drug under trial.
 It is important that such information is well documented, filed, and protected from unauthorized access.
-Protecting such documents is also mandated under FDA regulations, and by getting a document management system to help with this, you will be taking the right steps towards upholding compliance.
+Protecting such documents is also mandated under FDA regulations, and by getting a document management system to help with this, you will be taking the right steps toward upholding compliance.

 - Clinical documents

-A typical clinical study can last for up to 10 years and involve various documents on such matters as the study, patient enrollment, clinical study sites, and the sponsors, among others.
+A typical clinical study can last for up to 10 years and involve various documents on such matters as the study, patient enrollment, clinical study sites, and sponsors, among others.
 When the documents are collected, they help form the study’s TMF (trial master file).
-This documentation, which is important in the marketing phase, must be compiled, organized, and protected, therefore the need for a document management system.
+This documentation, which is important in the marketing phase, must be compiled, organized, and protected, therefore a need for a document management system.

 - Pre-clinical documentation